 Some of the more prominent structures include the Post Office and the adjacent Government Offices Plaza with 1700s cannons, the Grand Turk Masonic Lodge, St Mary's Anglican Church, and the Victoria Library.

 A drive on Lighthouse Road is also worthwhile.
 The road follows northern ridge on Grand Turk, and there are great views of the ocean, and Gibbs Cay can also be seen to the east.
 At the conclusion of this route is the Grand Turk Lighthouse.
 There’s a minor fee to enter the grounds and coastal cliff path (recommended), but this 1852 structure can be seen well from the road.

 The shallows and wetlands at the western side of the inlet to North Creek are also beautiful, and a great place to see the friendly Grand Turk donkeys.
 The saline environment vegetation is fascinating, and some of the ground cover here is an amazing vibrant yellow and green hue.
 North Creek is a great place to see coastal bird life, including ospreys, reddish egrets, brown pelicans, tricolored herons, and great egrets.

 There are a few attractions that have an entrance fee, yet the price isn’t too high.

-Turks and Caicos National Museum is one such example.
+The Turks and Caicos National Museum is one such example.
 This historical collection is housed in the colonial Guinep House, and includes artifacts and displays on the Taino people, the oldest excavated European shipwreck in the New World (found near West Caicos), the salt industry, ship salvaging and more.

-Her Majesty's Prison on Front Street is another interesting stop.
+H.M.
+Prison on Front Street is another interesting stop.
 Now a tourist attraction, this Victorian-era complex was once the center of criminal justice system in the Turks and Caicos.